 - Peripheral tears.
 These tears occur on the outside of the disc, and commonly contribute to disc degeneration.

 - Radial tears.
 This type of disc tear spans the height of the disc and extends outward from the center.
-Radial tears happen naturally with aging.
-They’re a common cause of disc herniation.
+Radial tears happen naturally with aging and are a common cause of disc herniation.

 Diagnosing an Annular Tear

 The most effective way to identify an annular tear and plan your treatment is via discogram.
 The problematic disc is injected with a dye that helps determine the cause of pain and the location of the possible tear.

 Depending on the severity of the tear, Deuk Spine Institute may use a number of treatments to provide relief.
 These annular tear treatment options include physical therapy, injections, minimally invasive spine surgery (Deuk Laser Disc Repair), and spinal fusions.